just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Quiz-App-Projects-Loops-with-Lists.rst

 .. raw:: html

     <p>
-    <p>You can practice with more algorithms with loops and lists below.
-It is very useful to know standard algorithms that use loops like searching for an item in a list, finding the minimum or maximum value in a list, computing the sum or average of a list of values, etc. Using existing algorithms as building blocks for constructing new algorithms has benefits such as reducing development time, reducing testing, and simplifying the identification of errors.</p>
+    <p>You can practice more algorithms with loops and lists below.
+It is useful to know standard algorithms that use loops like searching for an item in a list, finding the minimum or maximum value in a list, computing the sum or average of a list of values, etc. Using existing algorithms as building blocks for constructing new algorithms has benefits such as reducing development time, reducing testing, and simplifying the identification of errors.</p>

 .. quizly:: mscp-5-6-6